 Charlton Down Village Hall – Standard Condition of Hire

 NB: All references to Rules refer to the General Rules governing the use of Charlton Down Herrison Hall

 - The Hirer shall pay as a deposit to confirm the booking 1/3 of the Room Hire fee which is to be paid by the Due Date as stated on the invoice.
 In addition to this hire fee a deposit of £150, must be paid to the Booking secretary at least 15 days before the event.
 This will be banked and will be returned after the hire if all is well.
 The booking deposit will not be refunded if the hirer cancels the event within 15 days of the start date of the event.
 It will of course be refunded in the case of CDVH cancelling the booking in pursuance of General rules governing the use of Charlton Down Village Hall rule 3 (c) below.
 Cancellation within days seven entails full payment.

 - The Hirer shall pay the fees due no later than 15 days before the period of booking.
-Fees for regular bookings are invoiced monthly in advance.
+Fees for regular bookings are invoiced monthly in arrears.
 If the Hirer wishes to cancel the booking and CDVH is unable to conclude a replacement booking, the question of the repayment of the fees paid (less the deposit) shall be at the discretion of CDVH.
 In the event of CDVH cancelling the booking in accordance with Rule 3 (c) all fees (including the deposit) paid by the Hirer shall be refunded.